 About carrying their light: I’ve always liked writing about my experiences with the gods, and I’ve had a long-standing hope that my experiences would be useful or interesting to someone who is in the same place I was not that long ago.
 I try to write from a personal perspective, and share my own views and practices.
 Sometimes I get carried away with theological or philosophical rambling; a side effect of thinking too much all the time.
 Posts aren’t always consistent, as I am burning the candle at four different ends these days, but I try to make them worth reading when I can post.

-On the mundane side of things, I work as a licensed counselor in both an addictions clinic and a crisis screening center.
-I live with my husband and our two cats, Hardison (the boy-cat) and Kharis (the sweet baby girl).
-I enjoy video games, science fiction novels, and most kinds of tea.
+On the mundane side of things, I work as a licensed counselor in a mental health setting.
+I live with my husband, our shepherd/husky mix, Riza, and our two cats, Hardison (the boy-cat) and Kharis (the sweet baby girl).
+I enjoy video games, science fiction novels, and most kinds of hot drinks — tea, coffee, cocoa… yum!